Dhanush0660/stock_sentiment_analysis/README.md

-# ICS322 Sentiment analysis of stocks based on news
+# ICS322 Sentiment analysis of stock based on news

 Project for ICS322

+Please go through the Project Description Pdf to know more about model architecture.

 Access to UI: https://frontend-iazu.onrender.com/